-Hailed as “a musician with great poetic phrasing and poised lyrical nature”-The Columbian, 23 year-old pianist Eloise Kim received her Bachelor of Music at The Colburn Conservatory and now pursues her Master's of Music at the Manhattan School of Music under Mr. Andre-Michel Schub's instruction.
-Kim has competed successfully in many prestigious competitions.
-This includes grand-prize winner of the Pinault International Piano Competition-which allowed her to perform at Carnegie Weill Recital Hall only at the age of 11, semi-finalist of the Gina Bachauer International Junior Piano Competition, and the youngest finalist of the New York International Piano Competition.
+Kim has competed successfully in many prestigious competitions: grand-prize winner of the Pinault International Piano Competition, where she had her Carnegie Weill Recital Hall debut at age 11, semi-finalist of the Gina Bachauer International Piano Competition, and finalist of the New York International Piano Competition.
 Kim has won top prizes in the Lennox, Kingsville, WPPC (dedicated to Leon Fleisher), and Jefferson Young Artists International piano competitions.
-And as chamber musician, she was also a finalist of the International Chamber Music Ensemble Competition in the Kim-Garbot Duo which engaged them performances at Carnegie Weill Recital Hall.
+She has also been named one of the six finalist groups of the International Chamber Music Ensemble Competition where the Kim-Garbot Duo made their first debut at Carnegie Weill Recital Hall.